Gloamglozer/plotly.js/smith_api.md

 -   hoverinfo
     Parent: data[type=scattersmith]
     Type: flaglist string.
-Any combination of "z", "text", "name" joined with a "+" OR "all" or "none" or "skip".
+Any combination of "z","y","s", "text", "name" joined with a "+" OR "all" or "none" or "skip".
-    Examples:  "z", "all"
+    Examples:  "z","z+s", "all"
     Default: "all"
     Determines which trace information appear on hover.
 If `none` or `skip` are set, no information is displayed upon hovering.
 But, if `none` is set, click and hover events are still fired.